-We apply multivariate singular spectrum analysis to the study of U.S. business cycle dynamics.
-This method provides a robust way to identify and reconstruct oscillations, whether intermittent or modulated.
-We show such oscillations to be associated with comovements across the entire economy.
-The problem of spurious cycles generated by the use of detrending filters is addressed and we present a Monte Carlo test to extract significant oscillations.
-The behavior of the U.S. economy is shown to change significantly from one phase of the business cycle to another: the recession phase is dominated by a five-year mode, while the expansion phase exhibits more complex dynamics, with higher-frequency modes coming into play.
-We show that the variations so identified cannot be generated by random shocks alone, as assumed in ‘real’ business-cycle models, and that endogenous, deterministically generated variability has to be involved.
+We apply the advanced time-and-frequency-domain method of singular spectrum analysis to study business cycle dynamics in a set of nine U.S. macroeconomic indicators.
+This method provides a robust way to identify and reconstruct shared oscillations, whether intermittent or modulated.
+We address the problem of spurious cycles generated by the use of detrending filters and present a Monte Carlo test to extract significant oscillations.
+Finally, we demonstrate that the behavior of the U.S. economy changes significantly between episodes of growth and recession; these variations cannot be generated by random shocks alone, in the absence of endogenous variability.